RedPRL/sml-dependent-lcf/README.md

 #### correctness conditions

-The correctness conditions of LCF refiners are usually said to be based on having an abstract type of proofs ("evidence") that are synthesized, but this is not part of the essence of LCF; indeed, in a system like Nuprl it is crucial that this type not be abstract, since the synthesis of truth judgments is simply another Nuprl term, which can be constructed by hand from anywhere.
+The correctness conditions of LCF refiners are usually said to be based on having an abstract type of evidence that are synthesized.
+However, these piece of "evidence" may or may not have a proof-theoretic character: they may be codes in some programming language, for instance.
+Therefore, we may not in general view an LCF refiner as being in the business of synthesizing proof:
-Therefore, we may not in general view an LCF refiner as being in the business of synthesizing proof: *proof is an act, not an object*.
+*proof is an act, not an object*.

 [Randy Pollack](http://citeseer.ist.psu.edu/viewdoc/summary?doi=10.1.1.29.9573)
 includes the following in his list of ways a refiner may go wrong: